morris-frank/morris-frank.com/content/posts/plotting-ticks.md

 +++
-title = "Using plots as ticks in PyPlot" tags = ["Python"]
+title = "Using plots as ticks in PyPlot" tags = ["Python", "Plotting"] tldr = "Another week another tutorial for something that you never thought about doing.
+Can we replace the ticks in a PyPlot figure with plots?"
 +++

-Another week another tutorial for something that you never thought about doing.
-Can we replace the ticks in a PyPlot figure with plots?

 ### Why?